dev-pahan/Gym-Management-System/README.md

 - Jan 2–31, 2025: Authentication, registration, login, and error handling improvements including password hashing.
 - Feb 1–3, 2025: Finalizing error handling, register form fixes, merge conflict resolutions, attendance fixes.

-(You can expand this section with full commit/PR links or a CHANGELOG if desired.)

 ## Troubleshooting
 - If database connection fails: confirm gms.db path and check that the app has read/write permissions to the file location.
 - If login fails: verify UsersTbl content and that password hashing algorithm matches both register and login paths.